Blog /Customer Psychology

 Compare that to the 2% return rate of businesses relying on hope.

-The difference isn't luck.
-It's psychology.
+The difference is not luck.
+It is psychology.

-It's the human brain's natural tendency to forget.
+It is the human brain’s natural tendency to forget.

 The good news?
-This is a battle you can win—if you understand the rules.
+This is a battle you can win — if you understand the rules.

 Give your customers a reason to remember.
 Remind them before they forget.
 Create urgency that drives action.